The Wolf Man (1941 film): Reboot

 Universal announced that it would reboot their Universal Monsters properties as part of their Dark Universe, with Alex Kurtzman and Chris Morgan attached to develop the structure of the shared universe.
 In November 2014, Universal hired Aaron Guzikowski to write the shared universe's reboot of The Wolf Man.
 In June 2016, Dwayne Johnson was reported to star as the character.
 Later in October, David Callaham was brought on board to re-write the script.
 The following year on November 8 however, Alex Kurtzman and Chris Morgan moved on to other projects, leaving the future of the Dark Universe in doubt.

 In May 2020, Ryan Gosling had been cast as Wolf Man for an upcoming reboot of the titular character.
 Lauren Shuker Blum and Rebecca Angelo co-wrote the script from an original story pitched by Gosling.
-The actor has previously been in negotiations to also serve as the director, but was ultimately decided that he would instead focus entirely on acting.
-Universal is actively pursuing a director.
+The actor had previously been in negotiations to also serve as the director, but was ultimately decided that he would instead focus entirely on acting.
 By July, Leigh Whannell entered early negotiations to direct the project, with Jason Blum announced as an additional producer.
-In October 2021, Deadline reported that Derek Cianfrance will write and direct the reboot.
-On December 13, 2023, it was confirmed that Whannell was back as a director, taking Cianfrance's place, and that Christopher Abbott was cast as the main character, replacing Gosling who will remain as the executive producer.
-The film was released on January 17, 2025.
+In October 2021, Deadline reported that Derek Cianfrance would write and direct the reboot.
+On December 13, 2023, it was confirmed that Whannell was back as a director, taking Cianfrance's place, and that Christopher Abbott was cast as the main character, replacing Gosling, who remained the executive producer.
+The film, released on January 17, 2025, follows a family man seeking to protect his wife and daughter from a werewolf, only to become infected by a virus known as ma'iingan odengwaan, or "Face of the Wolf", courtesy of the creature, thus slowly and permanently becoming another werewolf himself.
+The werewolves are distinguished by their lack of conventional features, most notably their lack of body and head hair, as well as their vulnerability to being killed without special means such as silver.
+It received mixed reviews from critics and a modest profit at the box office.